spotify/apps-tutorial/README.md

  6. Download the [latest version of Spotify](http://spotify.com/download)
  7. Open Spotify and type "spotify:app:api-tutorial" in the search bar (restart Spotify completely in case it doesn't find the App at first)

+## Windows 7
+ 1. Clone to ~/Documents/Spotify (new folder)
+ 2. Rename app-tutorial to api-tutorial

 ## More information

  * [API Reference](https://developer.spotify.com/technologies/apps/docs/)